mulesoft-consulting/gitlab-cicd-example/api-parent-pom/README.md

-**Parent POM source code**
+**Parent POM for Mule Applications**

-Parent POM.xml for all new templates/projects
+Parent POM.xml for all new templates/projects.
-> Note: This asset is deployed to the GitLab Artifact repository and inherited into individual projects.
+- This asset encapsuates common configurations and dependencies across Mule APIs and applications.
+This asset also contains the configuration used to deploy Mule applications to Cloudhub using the Mule Maven Plugin.
+- Where specific requirements for API templates or other organization specific conisdeations is required, please modify this asset as required.
+- The Parent POM configuration currently assumes the use of GitLab Packages as a maven repository but this can be updated as required.
+- The variables used in this template are in line with the configuration documents used to configure GitLab CICD.

-- All new templates/projects must use the project pom
+- All new templates/projects must use the project pom.
+Note the version of this resource should be the latest relevant version.
 ```
     <parent>
-        <groupId>uk.co.company</groupId>
+        <groupId>com.example</groupId>
         <artifactId>api-parent-pom</artifactId>
         <version>1.0.0</version>
     </parent>
 ```

-**How to modify Parent POM?**

-*  Clone the repository and and make neceessary changes.
-Publish to exchange by maven deploy and update code repository

-`mvn deploy -DdeployToExchange=true`